 The Rise And Fall Of The Bay Of Fundy Tides

 Every day David looked up the low and high tide times.
 Our first stop to document the great tide variations was to witness the low tide view at Grande Pre.
 The kids mugged for pictures with the vast sea of mud out behind them.
-We would stop back about 6 hours later and take a similar set of wacky pictures with the tide high in the background.
+We stopped back about 6 hours later and took a similar set of wacky pictures with the tide high in the background.

 We got all of our pictures of low tide.
-The tide was already starting to turn and the rise of the water was quite visible.
-We needed to warm up if we wanted to try to catch the higher tide view.
+The tide started to turn and the rise of the water was quite visible.
 We headed into the Hall’s Harbour Lobster Pound for warm coffee and a sweet treat.